nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 8. **Introduce stricter constraints for `sex`**: Currently, we accept any alphanumerical input.
 However, this may not be reflective of real-life behavior, despite the freedom it provides the user.
 Therefore, we plan to restrict the input for the sex field to predefined values such as "Male", "Female", and "Other".<br><br>
-An example of a command that will throw an invalid sex error will be: `edit Javier s/Unknown`
+An example of a command that will trigger an invalid sex error will be: `edit Javier s/Unknown`

 9. Otto

 10. Otto